 27. BE A TOURIST IN LONDON

-I’m thrilled to be able to say that this one is now completed!
-We put our house on the market at the end of April 2019 and, after months of stress and uncertainty, finally moved into our new home just two weeks before Christmas.
+We put our house on the market at the end of April 2019 and, after months of stress and uncertainty, finally moved into our new home just two weeks before Christmas 2019.

-We’d lived in our old house for eleven years (almost exactly to the day!) and it held so very many memories for us – both good and bad – but it was time to move on.
-Those four walls had seen multitudes of joy, grief, laughter, tears, hope, frustration, trauma, triumph, happiness and love and I was sad to leave it but our new house felt like home the minute we stepped through the door.
+We’d lived in our old house for eleven years (almost exactly to the day!) and it held so very many memories for us – both good and bad – and it was time to move on.
+Those four walls had seen multitudes of joy, grief, laughter, tears, hope, frustration, trauma, triumph, happiness and love and I was sad to leave it.

 29. DO AN OPEN UNIVERSITY DEGREE

 WATCH THE SUNRISE AND SUNSET ON THE LONGEST DAY OF THE YEAR